Thomas J. Dodd: Senate censure and loss of office

 In 1967 Dodd became the first Senator censured by the US Senate since Joseph McCarthy in 1954, and was one of only six people censured by the Senate in the 20th century.
-The resulting censure was a condemnation and finding that he had converted campaign funds to his personal accounts and spent the money.
+The censure was a condemnation and finding that he had converted campaign funds to his personal accounts and spent the money.
 Beyond the Senate Ethics Committee's formal disciplinary action, other sources (such as investigative journalist Drew Pearson and Jack Anderson's Congress in Crisis) suggest Dodd's corruption was far broader in scope, and there were accusations of alcoholism.
 In response to these accusations, Dodd filed a lawsuit against Pearson claiming that Pearson had illegally interfered with his private property.
 Although the district court granted a partial judgment to Dodd, the appellate court ruled in favor of Pearson on the grounds that Dodd's property had not been physically abused.

 In 1970, the Democrats endorsed for his seat Joseph Duffey, who won the nomination in the primary.
 Dodd then entered the race as an independent, taking just under a quarter of the vote, in a three-way race which he and Duffey lost to Republican Lowell Weicker.
 Dodd finished third, with 266,500 votes–far exceeding Weicker's 86,600-vote margin over Duffey.

 Death and legacy

-Months after his defeat, Dodd died of a heart attack at his home.
-His son Christopher Dodd was elected to the Senate as a Connecticut Democrat in 1980.
+Months after his defeat, Dodd died of a heart attack at his home in Old Lyme, New London County, Connecticut.
+His son Christopher Dodd was elected to the Senate from Connecticut as a Democrat in 1980.

 Thomas J. Dodd Memorial Stadium in Norwich was named in his honor.

 In 1995, the Thomas J. Dodd Research Center was established at the University of Connecticut.
-The Thomas J. Dodd Research Center or Dodd Research Center houses the Human Rights Institute, Archives & Special Collections at the University of Connecticut Library, and the Center for Judaic Studies at the University of Connecticut.
+The Center houses the Human Rights Institute, Archives & Special Collections at the University of Connecticut Library, and the Center for Judaic Studies at the University of Connecticut.
 Presidents Bill Clinton and Joe Biden have visited the Dodd Center during their terms.

 In 2003, the University of Connecticut established the Thomas J. Dodd Prize in International Justice and Human Rights.

 The state of New Hampshire proclaimed April 25, 2008, as Thomas J. Dodd Day; that same day, the New Hampshire Institute of Politics at Saint Anselm College renamed its Center for International Affairs as the Senator Thomas J. Dodd Center for the Study of International Affairs and Law.
 The center seeks to promote understanding of the forces that drive politics and the political economy in the global world; to sensitize students to the cultures of other countries, and to spur interest in the needs and problems of other nations and countries.